 If your pet is small enough and secured in a kennel, you’re permitted to carry-on your pet and stow it under your seat.
 Keep in mind that the average airline seat is 17″ L x 12.5″ W x 8″ H. Your pet will be counted as part of your carry-on baggage limit.

 Another option is to check your pet, which means your furry friend is considered luggage.
-You’ll pay a one way fee for this service at time of check-in.
+You’ll pay a one-way fee for this service at the time of check-in.
 Note: some airlines require you to recheck your pet at each connection.

 If you’d prefer to have a more dedicated service to your pet, you’re able to ship your pet as cargo.

 Don’t worry.
 It’s not as bad as it sounds.

 Your pet is loaded on your flight and available within hours of landing.
 The shipping process is a more secure since it requires a reservation.
 This prevents you from trying to check your pet and realizing that the cargo hold’s pet limit has been reached.